If you are looking for some healthy snacks to keep you going then here are some great ones to choose from.

 - Hardboiled Eggs – It’s a boring snack, but it’s a protein filled one.
 Boil two eggs and eat with a sprinkle of paprika for a high-protein, on the go snack.
 Make things even easier for yourself – boil eggs by the dozen, peel them and keep them in an airtight container in the fridge.
 They’ll last for a couple of weeks.
 Calories per snack (two large eggs): 166.

-- Omelet & Cottage Cheese – Omelets take a very short amount of time to make – a couple of minutes at most, and they are wonderfully filling and nutritious.
+- Omelette and Cottage Cheese – Omelettes take a very short amount of time to make – a couple of minutes at most, and they are wonderfully filling and nutritious.
 Fill your omelet with a little low fat cottage cheese and if you like, some shredded onion for a bit of bite.
-You could also cook omelets, chill them and keep them in the fridge for a day or two until you’re ready to eat them.
+You could also cook omelettes, chill them and keep them in the fridge for a day or two until you’re ready to eat them.
 Calories per serving (omelet made with 2 eggs served with 2 tbsp. cottage cheese): 196.

 - Homemade Crisps – Make crisps that are super healthy by thinly slicing a potato, spritz with cooking spray and a little seasoning and bake until crisp in a hot oven.
 Store them in an airtight container to keep them crisp and simply reach for them when you’re feeling a bit peckish.
 Keep the skins on to keep in the vitamins and nutrients.
 Calories per snack (1 medium potato): 160.